-How gorgeous – a place to pick your own posies from May to September.
-Rich pickings this month include sunflowers, sweet peas, scented stocks, dahlias and loads more.
+Rich pickings here, from sunflowers, sweet peas, scented stocks, dahlias and loads more.
 On arrival, you’re given a bucket and a pair of snips and you’re let loose in the cutting patch – kids and dogs are fine as long as they’re supervised.
-Prices range from £8 for a small bucket to £45 for large buckets, if say you’re sourcing for a wedding or special occasion.
+Prices range from £10 for a small bucket to £50 for a 31x27cm bucket (£65 picked for you) if say you’re sourcing for a wedding or special occasion.
 And if all that picking makes you parched, grab a cuppa at the Hill House tea room while you’re there.

 Thornes Farm Shop, Stockton Pomeroy, nr Crediton

-A new find for me, where I’m told folks come from the other side of the county to pick strawbs, beans, gooseberries, currants and razzers.
+I love this PYO farm, and I’m not alone – folks come from the other side of the county to pick strawbs, beans, gooseberries, currants and razzers.
 The small farm shop is brilliant too – full of local Devon brands, craft and homeware.
 Come early and book in for a hearty breakfast – I can recommend the full English *dabs napkin*.

 Shute Fruit, Bishopsteignton

 A small PYO farm in a beaut of a spot right on the edge of the Teign estuary which opens as soon as the late raspberries are ready in late August, and then stays open until October, finishing with pumpkins and squash come autumn.
 Owner Lori makes amazing chutneys, jams and elderflower cordial too – my top tip is her Runnerbean Relish, made the traditional Devon way with lashings of Demerara sugar and spices.
 Locals can order cream teas from the farm gate and Lori tells me her next project is a venison company that delivers with Shire horses.
 Watch this space.